 Figure 1.
 Typical industrial field/backhaul network

-In the hybrid network architecture, field network may be an ISA100.11a, which is an industrial WSN protocol.
-In Figure 1, a node deployed in a plant can communicate with a node deployed in another plant through backhaul network.
+In the hybrid network architecture, field network may be an ISA100.11a.
+In Figure 1, a node deployed in a plant can communicate with a node in another plant through backhaul network.

 2. Deterministic Industrial Field/Backhaul Network Requirement